Cricket: England captain Eoin Morgan troubled by World Cup win - 'It's not fair to win like that'

 England cricket captain Eoin Morgan has struggled to make sense of their World Cup win over the Black Caps, saying he is troubled by the way the final ended.

-New Zealand were left heartbroken after losing the final at Lord's by zero runs in a thrilling Super Over, with England being crowned champions because they had scored more runs in their innings.
+New Zealand were left heartbroken after losing the final at Lord's by zero runs in a thrilling Super Over, with England being crowned champions because they had scored more boundaries in their innings.

 Morgan says he doesn't believe the result was fair.